BhaskarIITD/multiplayer-coin-collector/README.md

 🎮 Gameplay Rules

-Move using Arrow Keys or W A S D
+Move using W A S D

 A new coin spawns every 3 seconds